-- Novel, protective, EDEN-identified vaccine antigens evaluated in pre-clinical protection and challenge studies and in functional assays. - Uniquely designed toxins selected from a long list of relevant toxins and pre-clinically evaluated as single proteins and chimerics. - · Adjuvant selected based on pre-clinical tests and optimal profile for clinical indication.
+- Novel, EDEN-identified vaccine antigens evaluated in pre-clinical protection and challenge studies and with critical functions. - Uniquely designed toxins selected from a long list of relevant toxins and pre-clinically evaluated as single proteins and chimerics. - · Adjuvant selected based on pre-clinical tests and optimal profile for clinical indication.